National Recognition

 Doctoral Graduates

-Out of more than 600 institutions, Western ranks 7th nationally for graduates who go on to earn research doctorates.
+Western ranks 9th nationally among master's granting institutions for the number of graduates who go on to earn research doctorate degrees.

 Western signs Okanagan Charter to join United States Health Promoting Campuses Network